Health Indicator Report of Breast Cancer Screening (Mammography)

 Other ObjectivesCSTE Chronic Disease Indicators

-What Is Being Done?The Utah Cancer Control Program (UCCP) in the Utah Department of Health (UDOH) provides free breast cancer screening and diagnostics to uninsured or under-insured women 40-64 years old at or below the 250% federal poverty level.
+What Is Being Done?The Utah Cancer Control Program (UCCP) in the Utah Department of Health (UDOH) provides free breast cancer screening and diagnostics to uninsured or under-insured women ages 40-74 years whose income is at or below the 250% federal poverty level.
 Women in need of cancer treatment are enrolled into Medicaid as per the Breast and Cervical Cancer Treatment Act.
 In addition to providing care to under-served women, the UCCP works with health-systems to implement evidence-based practices to improve cancer screening rates.
-In addition, the UCCP initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
-The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
-As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, testicular, prostate, skin, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, and smoking cessation.
+Visit [http://www.cancerutah.org] for more information or to see if you qualify for free mammography services.
+The Utah Comprehensive Cancer Control program (CCC) and its affiliated coalition, the Utah Cancer Action Network (UCAN), work together with state and local partners to reduce the burden of cancer in Utah.
+Their mission is to lower cancer incidence, morbidity, and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
+As a result, they support community-based strategies around food security, healthy neighborhoods, access to health care, and financial toxicity in order to prevent cancer; detect cancer early; and improve the lives of cancer survivors, caregivers, and their families.
+Additionally, CCC receives funding to implement cancer prevention and control strategies identified by the program and UCAN coalition.